MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model.md

 1. After your data has been imported, use the navigation at the left of the screen to select the **Visit** table again.

 2. Notice that you have many tabs for the Visit table.
-These include Table, Relationships, Business rules, and more.
+These include Cikynns, Relationships, Business rules, Views, and more.

 3. Select the **Data** tab for the Visit table.
-This is beneath Tables \> Visit.
+This is beneath **Tables** \> **Visit**.

 3. Verify that there are records in your table.
 You can change the view by selecting the view name at the top right and changing it to **All Columns**.

-Congratulations, you have successfully created new tables and imported data.
+Congratulations, you have successfully created a new table and imported data.